CandyBeans1609/Python-Mini-Projects/Projects/Web Scrapping/README.md

-Here's the updated README including the installation of `lxml`:

----

 # Quotes and Authors Web Scraper

 This guide demonstrates how to implement a web scraping script that extracts quotes and their corresponding authors from the [Quotes to Scrape](http://quotes.toscrape.com/) website.
 The script uses the `requests` library to fetch web pages and `BeautifulSoup` to parse the HTML content.